anamul94/DietGeniusAI/app/docs/google_health_integration.md

 GET /api/google-health/auth/callback?code=authorization_code_from_google
 ```

 This endpoint is called by Google OAuth after user authorization.
-It returns the authorization code and a frontend redirect URL.
+It automatically redirects the user's browser to your frontend application with the authorization code as a query parameter.

 ##### POST Callback (from Frontend)